Long-Term Development Key to Sustained Air Defence Capability

 Hornet Mid-Life Upgrades

-The main contributors to Finland's air defense effort are the Air Force's Boeing F/A-18C and F/A-18D Hornet multi-role fighters.
+The main contributors to Finland's air defence effort are the Air Force's Boeing F/A-18C and F/A-18D Hornet multi-role fighters.
 The Air Force started receiving Hornets in 1995.
 Since then, the type has been subject to continuous development and will reach its full potential during the second half of the 2010s, when its performance will be commensurate with its current operational environment.
 Subsequent upgrades to 2030s standards will not be feasible due to airframe age and obsolete systems.

 The government endorsed the purchase of the Hornets in 1992, and deliveries took place in 1995–2000.
 With the Hornet, the Air Force made a leap from the obsolescent MiG-21 and Draken interceptors to an aircraft that was at the top of its class on worldwide scale.

-While the multi-role Hornet is the key air defense enabler, it is a complex and expensive system that must be maintained at the the highest level of performance for decades in a threat environment that is in a state of flux.
+While the multi-role Hornet is the key air defence enabler, it is a complex and expensive system that must be maintained at the the highest level of performance for decades in a threat environment that is in a state of flux.

 The Hornets are expected to remain in service into the late 2020s, by which time the technology of the 1990s vintage would have been hopelessly obsolete without upgrades.
 This was already understood in the planning stage of the Hornet program.